 3.13 Landscape Materials.
-Deciduous trees and evergreen trees provide summer shade.
+Deciduous trees such as Marshall Seedless Ash and evergreen trees such as Pinon pines provide summer shade.
 Evergreens provide good backdrops for displaying ornamental trees and contrasting flowers, as well as providing a visual screen.

 Shrubs such as Junipers may be used individually or planted in groups.
 Shrubs can also be used in combination with trees as windbreaks or to add color and texture to the landscape.
 Low growing, spreading shrubs may be used as groundcover treatment and present an attractive method of reducing water consumption.